jodonnell-broadsoft/AngularTestStarter/README.md

 AngularTodo
 ===========

-An app to test out basic AJS along with Jasmine, Karma and Travis
+An app to test out basic AJS along with Jasmine 2.0, Karma 0.12, Karma-Jasmine 0.2.2 and Travis

 ```
 How to get testing working for JS and AJS